Sunday 11 March 2018

-For those people who are unable to attend details of the Service are available here.
+For those unable to make the Service today a copy of the Service is available here

 See Organisations for full details

 A copy of the accounts is available here

 News from South Africa, June 2017